 Here are the median base salaries for mid-level cyber security analysts in Europe:

+(Note: Please note that salaries can differ significantly based on industry, experience, and company policies.
 Source: Willis Towers Watson – How much do you pay your frontline cybersecurity employees?
-Is it enough?
+Is it enough?)

 It’s important to note that these are the median base salaries which means a small variable component should be added over and above this number.
 The variable component depends on the performance of the individual employee, their business vertical and the company as a whole.

 Salaries also differ significantly based on the type and size of the employer.
 A large financial institution or a big consulting firm would likely pay more than smaller companies.
 Banks are especially vulnerable to cyber threats, so they tend to offer highly competitive remuneration to soak up the best talent in the market.
 The same is also true for large consulting companies especially those specialising in cyber security.
 These firms sell their services to clients and the amount they charge is based on the credentials of the consultant.
 Therefore, professionals with the right skill set are highly sought after and well paid.

 Audit companies are also a decent option for slightly more experienced professionals.
 Such companies provide cyber security audit and forensic services and can command a premium in times of crisis.
 Next would be companies in sensitive or strategic sectors like defence, aerospace, energy, etc.

 Entry to mid-level cyber security analysts and engineers can expect a 7%-8% annual increase in pay which is three times the UK national average as per research conducted by Willis Towers Watson for their Cyber Pay survey.
 This significantly higher growth in salary clearly highlights the growing importance of the cyber security profession and the increased focus that companies are putting on it.